RealTschoegl/opensourcebootcamp/_posts/2014-03-03-lesson-ice-breakers.markdown

 * Get into the pairs we just assigned you.
 * Introduce yourself to your partner.
 Ask them the following questions:
  * What was the best thing that happened to you this weekend?
- * Why do you live in the XXXXX area?
+ * Why do you live in the XXXXXX area?
  * Who do you admire the most?
  * What is your favorite quote?
  * What is your favorite animal?
 List three adjectives to explain your choice.